afridi-cse/100-days-code-with-python/day-02/README.md

    Write a Python script to generate and print a dictionary that contains a number (between 1 and n) in the form (x, x*x).

 # Program-7 :
+   Write a Python script to merge two Python dictionaries.

 # Program-8 :
+   Write a Python program to map two lists into a dictionary.

+# Program-9 :
+  Write a Python program to get the maximum and minimum value in a dictionary.

+# Program-8 :
+   Write a Python program to map two lists into a dictionary.

+# Program-8 :
+   Write a Python program to map two lists into a dictionary.

+# Program-8 :
+   Write a Python program to map two lists into a dictionary.